Law enforcement in the United States: 911, Dispatchers, CAD and MDC's

-National Law Enforcement Telecommunications System
+National Law Enforcement Telecommunications System (NLETS)

 A variety of national, regional, state, and local information systems are available to law enforcement agencies in the U.S., with different purposes and types of information.
-One example is the National Law Enforcement Telecommunications System (NLETS), an interstate justice and public safety network owned by the states supporting inquiry into state systems for criminal history, driver's license and motor vehicle registration, as well as supporting inquiry into federal systems, such as the Department of Homeland Security (DHS) 's U.S. Immigration and Customs Enforcement (ICE) Law Enforcement Support Center, the Drug Enforcement Administration (DEA) National Drug Pointer Index (NDPIX), and the Federal Aviation Administration (FAA) Aircraft Registry and the Government of Canada's Canadian Police Information Centre (CPIC).
+One example is the National Law Enforcement Telecommunications System (NLETS), an interstate justice and public safety network owned by the states supporting inquiry into state systems for criminal history, driver's license and motor vehicle registration, as well as supporting inquiry into federal systems, such as the Department of Homeland Security's (DHS) U.S. Immigration and Customs Enforcement (ICE) Law Enforcement Support Center, the Drug Enforcement Administration (DEA) National Drug Pointer Index (NDPIX), and the Federal Aviation Administration (FAA) Aircraft Registry and the Government of Canada's Canadian Police Information Centre (CPIC).

 NLETS operates primarily through a secure private network through which each state has an interface to the network that all agencies within the state operate through.
 The federal and international components operate very similarly.
 Users include all U.S. states and territories, some federal agencies, and certain international agencies.
 The primary operational site for the network is housed in Arizona, with a secure backup site located in the East Central U.S.

 Through the NLETS network, law enforcement and criminal justice agencies can access a wide range of information, from standard driver license and vehicle queries to criminal history and Interpol information.
 Operations consist of nearly 1.5 billion transactions a year to over one million PC, mobile, and handheld devices in the U.S. and Canada at 45,000 user agencies, and to 1.3 million individual users.

-Dissemination

-Police departments share arrest information with third-party news organizations that archive names of citizens and legal allegations in a "police blotter".
-However, even if the allegations are dismissed in court, a citizen may not petition the third-party for removal.
+Collection and dissemination of information

+The Freedom of Information Act along with similar state-level legislation such as the California Public Records Act places a variety of information possessed by the government, including law enforcement, into the public domain and makes it available for request.
+Agencies collect, report, and publish a variety of statistical data, such as the National Incident-Based Reporting System and Uniform Crime Reports.

+Generally, aside from expunged, sealed, or juvenile-related cases, arrest records are public records.

+Depending on local, state, or federal laws, (as well as agency policy) law enforcement agencies may be required to notify the public of certain types of criminal incidents.
+For example, the Clery Act requires timely warnings to be published in the event of certain types of offences.
+Another example is California Assembly Bill No. 748 which "requires agencies to release any 'recording that relates to a critical incident,' or law enforcement shooting."

+Public safety agencies, as well as municipal governments, sometimes use notification systems that the public can voluntarily enroll in to receive alerts or notices for public safety or law enforcement related incidents.

+Other methods of emergency information dissemination used by law enforcement include Amber alerts and Silver Alerts.